awestover/enchantedForest/story/story3_kevin.md

 ---------------------

+*somehow kienan finds them*

 A hooded figure materialized out of the shadows, leaping towards Nodnull's legion with supernatural grace.
 They drew two blades mid-air, one glistening obsidian, the other translucent white, burning in a dark shade of lilac instead of the usual levantic aura.
-Whirling the daggers, the figure sliced through the legion with incredible precision, bringing down opponents with a few swift strikes.
+Whirling the daggers, the figure sliced through the legion with incredible precision, dispatching opponents with a few swift strikes.
 The hood fell off, revealing a young man with delicate features and pale hair.

-Without any visible moment from the man, a pentagon flared beneath his feet, wreathing him in shadows.
+Without any visible movement from the man, a pentagon flared beneath his feet, wreathing him in shadows.
 They adhered to him like armor, binding themselves to the linen robes he wore.
 He flipped his blades again, this time stronger, faster, blazing even brighter than before.
 The unidentified man grinned, feral and unnerving, filled with brutality and savage delight.
 His expression promised pain and misery to whomever dared challenge him.

 Bob sucked in a breath; he could *feel* the immense levantic power emanating from the man, almost overwhelming him even at a distance.
 The man was undoubtedly a levancer, and yet it was levancy like he had never seen before.
 Nodnull's skill with levancy was already mind-blowing, and surpassed Mivoen by leagues.
 But this... this was on the level of the gods.